jsadsad/aA_Classwork/W11D1/notes.md

 # Thunk Middleware

+- Thunk checks to see if it is a function or a POJO.

 - A thunk action creator returns a function `dispatch, getState` that returns a APIUtil.

 - It facilitates the waiting on an API call and dispatches it to the store.